*If there is a risk of physical harm, please call your local law enforcement agency*

 The Florida Department of Environmental Protection does not inspect possible sinkholes.

-clarify the information presented in the FAQs below,
+Clarify the information presented in the FAQs below.

-to provide verbal guidance relating to a sinkhole situation.
+Provide verbal guidance relating to a sinkhole situation.

 Sinkholes are a common feature of Florida's landscape.
-They are only one of many kinds of karst landforms, which include caves, disappearing streams, springs, and underground drainage systems, all of which occur in Florida.
-Karst is a generic term which refers to the characteristic terrain produced by erosional processes associated with the chemical weathering and dissolution of limestone or dolomite, the two most common carbonate rocks in Florida.
+They are only one of many kinds of karst landforms, which include caves, disappearing streams, springs and underground drainage systems, all of which occur in Florida.
+Karst is a generic term that refers to the characteristic terrain produced by erosional processes associated with the chemical weathering and dissolution of limestone or dolomite, the two most common carbonate rocks in Florida.
 Dissolution of carbonate rocks begins when they are exposed to acidic water.
 Most rainwater is slightly acidic and usually becomes more acidic as it moves through decaying plant debris.

 Limestones in Florida are porous, allowing the acidic water to percolate through their strata, dissolving some limestone and carrying it away in solution.
 Over eons of time, this persistent erosional process has created extensive underground voids and drainage systems in much of the carbonate rocks throughout the state.
 Collapse of overlying sediments into the underground cavities produces sinkholes.
-When groundwater discharges from an underground drainage system, it is a spring, such as Wakulla Springs, Silver Springs, or Rainbow Springs.
+When groundwater discharges from an underground drainage system, it is a spring, such as Wakulla Springs, Silver Springs or Rainbow Springs.
 Sinkholes can occur in the beds of streams, sometimes taking all of the stream's flow, creating a disappearing stream.
 Dry caves are parts of karst drainage systems that are above the water table, such as the Florida Caverns in Marianna.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.